-Elder Robert D. Hales was a member of the Quorum of the Twelve Apostles when this article was published.
-Address given during Brigham Young University Campus Education Week on August 19, 2008, published in Religious Educator 10, no. 2 (2008): 1–13.
+Elder Robert D. Hales was a member of the Quorum of the Twelve Apostles when this was written.

 Today in this devotional I am honored to be addressing those committed to lifelong learning.

 Our quest for knowledge and our journey of eternal progression began long before our mortal existence.
 We are given a clear understanding that during the Council in Heaven we used our agency, choosing to come to earth and participate in mortality.
 In choosing to come to this earth, we were choosing the opportunity to progress, to grow, and to gain more knowledge.
 And in that process of learning and coming to earth, taking upon us a mortal body to gain knowledge and to experience mortality is an essential part of our eternal learning and progression.

 The theme of lifelong learning is important because for Latter-day Saints the lifelong pursuit of knowledge is not only secular but spiritual.
 We understand that gaining knowledge is essential to gaining eternal salvation.
 Brigham Young said, “Should our lives be extended to a thousand years, still we may live and learn.”

 For most worldly and temporal possessions, the old adage is true: You can’t take it with you.
 However, the intellectual treasures of knowledge and spiritual values hold a promise of eternal significance.
 We read in the Doctrine and Covenants, “Whatever principle of intelligence we attain unto in this life, it will rise with us in the resurrection.
 And if a person gains more knowledge and intelligence in this life through his diligence and obedience than another, he will have so much the advantage in the world to come” (D&C 130:18–19).